Automattic/wp-calypso/client/layout/guided-tours/docs/DEBUGGING.md

 ![Tour seen](./img/tour-seen.png)

 Currently, there is no systematic way of clearing a user's history for debugging.
-One way you can clear it is by applying the [`clean-history.patch`](./patch/clean-history.patch) to your working tree, load the page to clean the history, and remove it again.
+One way you can clear it is by applying the [`clean-history.patch`](./patch/clean-history.patch) to your working tree.

+To do this, run `git apply client/layout/guided-tours/docs/patch/clean-history.patch` from the application root directory.

+Reload the page to clean the history, then remove the patch again.

 ## My tour is only shown when called via the query arg